ruphan/ruphan.github.io/index.md

 * Collaborated on creating ScoopNet to harness synthetic data and achieve sim2real transfer for soft robot segmentation and pose estimation. [(Learn more ...)](https://ieeexplore.ieee.org/document/9515617){:target="blank"}

 #### [Head of Workshops Team, EEE Association of NITT](#){:target="blank"}
-* Led a team of 10 students to organize workshops during the annual department symposium attended by over 400 students, covering themes such as Game Dev and ML.
+* Led a team of 10 students to organize workshops during the annual department symposium attended by over 400 students, covering themes such as ML and Game Dev.